-Monte Carlo simulation of radiation transport is an accurate tool for design, optimization and insight often inaccessible to measurement.
+Monte Carlo simulation of radiation transport is an accurate tool for design, optimization and insight in situations both accessible and inaccessible to measurement.
 The Dosimetry Group increasingly applies these simulations to problems in radiation metrology, protection, therapy and processing.
 Our programs continue to develop and use interaction data and Monte Carlo calculations for the understanding and refinement of our measurement standards, and for the many applications of ionizing radiation with which we are involved.
 The applications of Monte Carlo simulations may encompass the whole problem from source to detector.
 Examples include the development of a computational model of the NIST’s Clinac 2100C medical accelerator.
 This source model, in conjunction with measurements of the physical source in a water phantom was used for an international intercomparison of absorbed dose to water standards.
-This same source model was also used with a computational model of our new brass-walled ionization chamber in the computation of wall corrections for an ionization chamber developed for direct realization of air kerma in high energy photon fields used in non-intrusive cargo inspection systems.
-Other examples include the development of source models for our new Cs-137 range and for our x-ray sources and the free air chambers used at NIST to determine air kerma for particular beam qualities available for calibrations as well for brachytherapy.
+This same source model was also used with a computational model of our new brass-walled ionization chamber in the computation of wall corrections for this chamber in order to directly realize air kerma in high energy photon fields typical of those used in non-intrusive cargo inspection systems.
+Another example is the development of models for the x-ray sources and the free air chambers used at NIST to determine air kerma for particular beam qualities available for calibrations as well for brachytherapy.